-- (a) The qualifications of the Audit and Compliance Committee members, Mr Kevin Perrin, Mr Michael Trumbull and Mr Geoff Turner, are detailed in the Directors report; - (b) The Audit and Compliance Committee met four times throughout the year and Mr Michael Trumbull and Mr Geoff Turner were present at all meetings.
-Mr Kevin Perrin was a member of the Audit and Compliance Committee for three meetings and was in attendance for two of those meetings; - (c) The Charter of the Audit Committee adopted by the Company is available at the Company's website; and - (d) The Company periodically puts to private tender the appointment of its external auditor.
+- (a) The qualifications of the Audit and Compliance Committee members, Mr Kevin Perrin, Mr Michael Trumbull and Mr Geoff Turner, are detailed in the Directors report; - (b) The Audit and Compliance Committee met three times throughout the year.
+Mr Michael Trumbull, Mr Geoff Turner and Mr Kevin Perrin were present at all meetings;

+- (c) The Charter of the Audit Committee adopted by the Company is available at the Company's website; and - (d) The Company periodically puts to private tender the appointment of its external auditor.
 The Company's external audit engagement partner is rotated in consultation with the external auditor, as required by Division 5 of the Corporations Act.